tldr-pages/tldr/pages/linux/setserial.md

 # setserial

-> Read and modify serial ports information.
+> Read and modify serial port information.
 > More information: <https://manned.org/setserial>.

 - Print all information of a serial device:

 `setserial -a {{/dev/cua0}}`

-- Print a summary of configuration of a specific serial device (useful for printing during bootup process):
+- Print the configuration summary of a specific serial device (useful for printing during bootup process):

 `setserial -b {{device}}`